 - Key Account customers will be contacted by their SMUD Strategic Account Advisor.

-How long will my electricity be out if a public safety power shutoff is necessary?
+How long will my electricity be out if a power shutoff is necessary?

 Why would a community not experiencing strong winds have their power shut off?

 Turning off the power is a last resort to maintain public and customer safety during extreme fire risk conditions.
-All SMUD’s customers could be impacted due to the connected nature of the electrical grid.
-We would rotate outages through all areas so one neighborhood is not impacted more than others.
+Customers not in the immediate area of potential danger can be have their power shut off due to the connected nature of the electrical grid.
+But, we would rotate outages through all areas, circuit by circuit, to minimize the impact to everyone.

 Will I be compensated for spoiled food or other losses?